weenhanceit/infrastructure/README.md

 Set up infrastructure for Weenhanceit projects.

 ## Architecture
-One Amazon EC2 server with multiple static sites and/or Rails applications, and one Amazon RDS instance.
+One server with multiple static sites and/or Rails applications, and one database instance on another server.
-Use Amazon CodeDeploy to deploy the application or static web site.

 On the application server,
 Nginx proxies the requests through to the appropriate Rails application,